 I stop myself from saying I’m sorry again.

 So, I’ve not just ruined a coat, I’ve ruined an irreplaceable keepsake.
-I’ve ruined the one connection this poor woman has with her mother.
+I’ve ruined the one connection this poor woman has to her mother.

 I had it cleaned.
 Sewed some seams that were coming apart, and then just hung it in the closet.
 And this winter I thought it would be nice to wear it, to think of her, to let her live a little through me.